Tategami (GO!GO!7188 album)

 Tategami (鬣, Tategami) is a 2003 album by GO!GO!7188.
 The title translates as mane in English.
 The first press limited edition CD includes a special version of the single "Ukifune" as a bonus track.
 The album also received a limited first press vinyl edition, released on the same day as the CD.
+As part of the band's 25th anniversary celebration, Tategami was reissued on vinyl in January 2026.
+This was preceded by the release of a new music video for "Ukifune" in October 2025.